collapsed-stacks/startups/questions/5814/what-can-i-do-if-i-want-to-sell-product-to-chain-restaurants.md

 - posted by: [Matiss](https://stackexchange.com/users/1819512/matiss) on 2015-07-23
 - score: 0

-<p>Create a pilot program and test it within a closed circle of your potential clients.
+Create a pilot program and test it within a closed circle of your potential clients.
 Involve some local restaurants, if they are interested.
-Talk to people. </p>
+Talk to people.